Have you seen the ESI press release on Reviewer’s News? U168 XT Press Release

 ** EDIT **

 Version 1.3 drivers have been released as of Aug.
 18, 2017.
 They are working even better on my system.
 Very stable.
-Excellent audio quality across the board.
+Excellent audio quality across the board, and very, fast, high performance.

 * improved performance with WDM/MME audio applications